 What Is It Like Living With A Host Family?

-"When I first found out that I was going to be in a host family I was super excited!
-I honestly didn't know what to expect at first.
-All I could imagine was a big Russian family who didn't speak any English.
+If that's you, you're not alone!
+Here's what Rylie B (another ILP Russia volunteer) had to say: "All I could imagine was a big Russian family who didn't speak any English.
 I was scared that the food would be gross, but I loved (almost haha) all the meals they served me!
 They exceeded all my expectations!
 They made sure to treat me like one of their own daughters and I love them for that."

 "My host family had one daughter and she attended the school I taught at.
 My host mom spoke almost perfect English and my host sister spoke very well for her age!
 I loved being able to talk with them.
 Every night we would talk at dinner for so long!
 My host dad knew only a little English but my host sister or host mom would usually translate for him.
 Being able to communicate with them made my experience so much richer!
 But I was still able to establish a relationship with my host dad even though he didn't speak much English!"

 Here are a few highlights from Rylie: "Some of my favorite memories with my host family were spent at the dinner table talking with each other.
 They taught me how to play traditional Russian games which was really fun!
 My host family also took me shopping, to visit a natural wildlife park with my host mom's foreign exchange students, and out traveling the city.
 I loved to spend time talking with them and making new memories."

 I loved cooking with my host mom, especially when I showed her a few tricks like smashing the garlic clove with the side of your knife to get the paper skin off (she was so surprised!).
 I miss our long talks over tea (she steeped ginger in with chamomile) or when we would eat a whole jar of jam with breakfast some mornings because we kept eating pancakes while talking.

 We follow each other on Instagram and it just makes my day when I see a message from Jenya pop up, and have to copy the message over to Google Translate to see what it says.
 I love and miss my Russian family so so so much.